SharadAwasthi369/SyntheticDataCreation/README.md

 ## Another Experiment
 - Have Used SDV Libraries as well in another experiment and they can be used to model multitable scenarios along with relationship intact but takes a lot of time in respect of the time that was available only the script is available

+## Common Questions

+### 1. Why did we choose this model?
+We used the **Cohere language model** because it’s really good at generating text that sounds human.
+It takes into account real patterns from existing data, but still adds its own creativity to make each review unique.
+It can also handle both the structure (like the product details) and the free-form text (the actual review) really well.

+### 2. What factors were considered when making the dataset?
+Here are some of the main things we looked at:
+- **Review Length**: We wanted reviews that weren’t too long or too short, so we put a limit on how much the model could write.
+- **Variety**: We generated reviews across a range of product categories to keep things interesting and ensure different types of content.
+- **Ratings**: We made sure the ratings (e.g., 5 stars) followed a realistic pattern, just like how people rate products in real life.
+- **Quality**: The generated reviews had things like helpful votes and whether the product was verified, just like in real reviews.

+### 3. How do you know if the dataset is good?
+You can measure it in a few ways:
+- **Realism**: The reviews should feel like something a real person would write.
+- **Diversity**: There should be a good mix of topics and styles so that it doesn’t feel repetitive.
+- **Stats**: We can compare things like review lengths and ratings to real data to see if they match up.
+- **Model Performance**: If this data is used for training a model, you can see how well the model performs afterward.

+### 4. How do you make sure it’s not just copying the real data?
+Here’s what we did to avoid copying:
+- **Learning Patterns**: Instead of directly copying reviews, the model learns how reviews are generally written and then creates something new based on that.
+- **Randomness**: We added some randomness to parts like user IDs and helpful votes, so the dataset isn’t an exact match to the real data.
+- **Creative Output**: Using the Cohere model lets us generate new text every time, which keeps things fresh and prevents replication.

+### 5. What were the biggest challenges?
+- **Making it Real but Different**: It’s tricky to strike a balance between reviews that are realistic and making sure they aren’t too similar to each other.
+- **Meaningful Reviews**: Some product categories had less data, so it was harder to generate good reviews for them.
+- **Not Overfitting**: We had to be careful not to train the model so much on real data that it just repeats the same patterns.
+- **API Limits**: The Cohere API has limits on how fast we can generate reviews, so we had to take breaks between requests.